-To initiate the application process, an applicant must send an email message, no later than 5:00pm ET on August 30, 2024, to SM.RD.Decoupling@usda.gov to express interest in applying for a SARA contract.
+To initiate the application process, an applicant must send an email message, no later than 5:00pm ET on (insert 30 days after date of notice issuance), to SM.RD.Decoupling@usda.gov to express interest in applying for a SARA contract.
 All email messages must contain the following information:

-- 1. Subject line: FY24 SARA Contract Interest - 2.
+- 1. Subject line: FY25 SARA Contact Interest - 2.
 Body of e-mail: Borrower Name, Borrower Contact Information (Phone Number and email address), Project Name and State